Ibex Labs

 Anchor programs, account models, token flows, migrations, reward systems, and production-grade transaction paths.

-TypeScript services, indexers, cranks, Postgres, Redis, observability, idempotency, retries, and operational dashboards.
+TypeScript and Rust services, Postgres, Redis, event-driven pipelines, observability, idempotency, and operational dashboards.

 Production hardening

-Tests, edge cases, operational visibility, failure modes, and the unglamorous work that keeps shipped systems from surprising you.
+Scale prep, failure modes, schema optimization, monitoring, and the unglamorous work that keeps shipped systems from surprising you.

 Full-stack execution

-Enough frontend to ship workflows, enough infra to run them, and enough protocol context to keep the system coherent.
+Enough frontend to ship workflows, enough infra to run them, and enough domain context to keep the system coherent.

 About